Employment contracts: an employee guide

-In this guide, we outline the different kinds of employment contract and what should be included in them.
-We also consider the ways in which your employer can break or ‘breach’ your contract and what you can do about it.
+In this guide, we outline the different kinds of employment contracts and what should be included in them.

 What is a contract of employment?